Vamsikopp/CI-CD-Docker-Github-deployment-for-Calculator-application/README.md

 COPY
 docker run -d -p 8000:5000 calculator
-This above command runs a new Docker container from the python-calculator image.
+This above command runs a new Docker container from the calculator image.